wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 Then declarate it's name
 And open brackets for arguments

-Basically it's good practice to pass every required variable as an argument - so we operate only on them or also on variables declarated inside the function
+It's a good practice to pass every required variable as an argument - so we operate only on them or also on variables declared inside the function

 Here we only have one but we can always add more